wilsonkaya/ember-inspector/README.md

 Babel (4)                                     | 1088ms (272 ms)
 ```

-then you've done it right.
-Go to `http://localhost:4200` in Chrome, where you should see a page like this:
+Open `http://localhost:4200` in your browser; you should see a page like this:

 ![Page](./lesson-assets/todos-fullpage.png)

+Finally, open Ember Inspector; in Chrome, you do this by opening the Chrome
-Then, open up the Chrome Inspector, and go to the tab labelled 'Ember'.
+ Inspector and going to the tab labelled 'Ember'.

-## Using the Inspector

 ### Info Tab